casper-network/ceps/text/0096-contract-metadata.md

 **Metadata Fields**:

-- `name`: A human-readable name for the contract (e.g. "Casper DEX").
+- `contract_name`: A human-readable name for the contract (e.g. "Casper DEX").
-- `description`: A brief description of the contract’s purpose or functionality.
+- `contract_description`: A brief description of the contract’s purpose or functionality.
-- `icon_uri`: A URI (URL) pointing to an icon image for the contract (e.g. a logo).
+- `contract_icon_uri`: A URI (URL) pointing to an icon image for the contract (e.g. a logo).
-- `project_uri`: A URI pointing to the contract’s project website or documentation.
+- `contract_project_uri`: A URI pointing to the contract’s project website or documentation.

 Each field is optional – contracts may provide all, some, or none of these.
 If a field is not applicable, it simply returns `None`.
 By keeping these fields on-chain and unchangeable after deployment, users and tools can rely on the metadata as the authentic self-declared identity of the contract, improving transparency and reducing reliance on off-chain sources.